EDAS 646 School-Community Relations

 Discussions (3)

-Discussions are collaborative learning experiences integrated into course content.
-Each candidate will complete 3 Discussion assignments throughout this course.
-For each assignment, the candidate will submit 1 thread of at least 450 words in response to a prompt, and 2 replies to classmates of at least 200 words.
-For each thread, the candidate must support his/her assertions with at least 2 reference citations in current APA format.
-The candidate will also cite 2 sources for each reply.
-Acceptable sources include the course textbook, the Bible, journals, books, videos, and/or related articles.
+Discussions are collaborative learning experiences.
+Therefore, for each Discussion, the candidate will submit 1 thread of at least 450 words in response to a prompt and 2 replies to classmates of at least 200 words.
+All posts must have a clear, logical flow and meet other writing expectations in the grading rubric.
+For each thread, the candidate must support his/her assertions with good examples, thoughtful analysis, and at least 2 reputable, scholarly references and citations in current APA format.
+The candidate will also cite 2 sources for each reply in current APA format.
+Acceptable sources include the course textbook, the Bible, journals, books, videos, and related articles.

 Community Resources Alignment Project Assignments (5)

-The purpose of the Community Resources Alignment Project is to provide an opportunity for the student to align school, student, and family needs with the services of community organizations.
+The purpose of the Community Resources Alignment Project is to provide an opportunity for the candidate to align school, student, and family needs with the services of community organizations.
+The candidate will select a specific school, district, or institution of higher education to study through all assignments.
 The project will be submitted in several parts:

-5. Community Resources Alignment Project: LiveText Submission Assignment
+Community Resources Alignment Project: Final Submission Assignment – CORE (CompMS)

 School Board Meeting Critique Assignment